– What’s the average age of the campers?

 – Your deluxe accommodation is at a 3 star hotel, with pool and hottub, centrally located and close to all restaurants, activities and the ski hill.
 All rooms have phone, wifi, TV and DVD, small kitchenette, maid service, 24 hour front desk staff.

-- We offer in-depth video review to give you real one-on-one feedback with your coach.
-You get to keep this record of your individual progress along with coaches’ comments, as well as a camp slide show, which you can download via the internet after camp is over.
+– We offer in-depth daily video review to give you real one-on-one feedback with your coach.
+You get to keep this record of your individual progress along with coaches’ comments, as well as a camp slide show.

-- We also offer expert water ramp instruction from CFSA qualified instructors, as well as daily trampoline coaching with a qualified coach.
+– We also offer expert water ramp instruction from CFSA qualified instructors, as well as daily trampoline training with a qualified coach.

 – We offer a ‘Competitive program’ to give specialized advice/coaching to those skiers who are serious about improving their competitive skiing.
 We also offer special team deals to help coach both team skiers and their coaches – contact us for details.